Orthopedic Shoes and Footwear Modifications

 Balloon Patch: this modification is similar to the shoe stretch modification in alleviating pressure points.
 To accommodate the areas of pressure, a hole is cut in the shoe over the bony prominence and a soft patch is fastened over the hole.

 Closure Modification: this modification adds materials such as Velcro strapping or buckles to the upper of the shoe to help make it easier for patients to put on their footwear.
-For example, those with physical disabilities, vision impairment, and mobility issues, where tying shoe laces may be difficult or impossible.
+For example, to help those with physical disabilities, vision impairment, and mobility issues, who may find tying shoe laces difficult or impossible.

 SACH Heel: stands for “solid ankle cushion heel”, where the heel area of the sole of the shoe is removed and replaced with a softer compressible material.
-Conditions: heel spurs, plantar fasciitis, low back pain, and help cushion arthritic joints.
+This modification can help people with heel spurs, plantar fasciitis, or low back pain, and can also help cushion arthritic joints.

 Medial or Lateral Buttress Pad: this is an external shoe modification designed to provide additional support and control by adding denser material along the side of the shoe.
-Medial buttress pads can help treat pronation-related disorders such as Tibialis Posterior Tendoniitis and plantar fasciitis.
-Lateral buttress pads can help treat supination-related disorders such as peroneal tendinopathies, Charco-Marie-Tooth Diseases, lateral ankle instability and people prone to inversion ankle sprains.
+Medial buttress pads can help treat pronation-related disorders such as tibialis posterior tendoniitis and plantar fasciitis.
+Lateral buttress pads can help treat supination-related disorders such as peroneal tendinopathies, Charco-Marie-Tooth Diseases, and lateral ankle instability, and can also aid people prone to inversion ankle sprains.

 Medial or Lateral Wedges/Posting: this is an external shoe modification where dense wedges are added to just the bottom of the sole of the shoe.
-This is like buttress pads where medial wedges can help pronation-related disorders, and lateral wedges can help supination-related disorders.
+This is similar to buttress pads, where medial wedges can help pronation-related disorders, and lateral wedges can help supination-related disorders.

 If you think you may benefit from orthopedic shoes and footwear modifications, please make an appointment to see if these will help you get back on your feet!